ninabarzh/broomstick/content/posts/futures-of-ai.md

 [This is an in-the-box nightmare scenario]({{< relref "posts/dystopian-displacement.md" >}}): A future where AI is weaponised by monopolies and states to maximise profit and control.
 Human creativity is marginalised.
 Gig work becomes the new serfdom.
 Surveillance capitalism merges with behavioural nudging, and “democracy” is reduced to UX design.
 AI-generated content floods the media sphere, erasing provenance and truth alike.
-Education becomes adaptive—and hollow.
+Education becomes adaptive, and hollow.
 Reskilling fails.
 UBI never arrives.

 Those without digital literacy or elite connections fall through the cracks.
 In extreme cases, the social contract itself collapses under the weight of unemployment, inequality, and cognitive overload.

-Its likeihood is *rising.* If current trends in platform monopolisation, weak governance, and climate inertia continue, this is not just plausible—it is probable.
+Its likeihood is *rising.* If current trends in platform monopolisation, weak governance, and climate inertia continue, this is not just plausible, it is probable.
 It does not take a Skynet.
 Just apathy, profit incentives, and poor foresight.

 ---